PARC-Robotics/documentation-2023/docs/getting-started-tutorials/setting-up-with-docker.md

     This means that you are in the container and that the ROS distribution is set to Noetic.

 ## Step 6: Test installation

+!!! note
+    You might need to source the environment variables first using this command:

+    `source /home/parc/catkin_ws/devel/setup.bash`

 If you completed the preceding tasks successfully, you should be able to run this ROS launch command and see the Gazebo simulator and RViz simulator open with the following display:
 ```sh